TimMouskhelichvili/TimMouskhelichvili/README.md

 ## HOW CAN YOU GET IT?
 * Book a free ☎️ @ https://calendly.com/aftrconsulting/30min-free-consultation
-* Email me on 📧👉 info@timmousk.com
+* Email me at 📧👉 info@timmousk.com
 * Visit my website for more information: https://timmousk.com

 ## SOME TECHNOLOGIES THAT I AM GOOD AT: